 After I moved to north central Illinois at the end of the decade, I got hooked on the Midwest League.
 I took in games at all the ballparks within daytrip distance of my home.
 I started going to Peoria Chiefs games just in time to watch a young Albert Pujols in action during his only season in the minors.
 Now I live in Madison, Wis., making the Beloit Snappers the nearest MWL team to home.

 I’m a writer by trade, with 14 years of newspaper experience on my resume.
 During the summer of 2011, I traveled the Midwest League and attended games at all 16 ballparks.
-I went to 64 games, including the entire Midwest League Championship Series and three other playoff games.
-This blog served as a chronicle of my journey; now it serves as the top fan source of MWL news, notes and photos as I continue to travel throughout the league and write about its past and present.
+I went to 64 games, including the entire Midwest League Championship Series.
+This blog began as a chronicle of my journey; now it serves as the top fan source of MWL news, notes and photos as I continue to travel throughout the league and write about its past and present.